kattens/kattens/README.md

 ---

-⚡ **Fun Fact**: I enjoy combining my love for coding with my curiosity about biological systems to push the boundaries of scientific discovery.
+⚡ **Fun Fact**: Alongside my love for coding and curiosity about biological systems, I also have a creative side!
+I used to do editing and even worked with a Persian YouTuber for a while!